Square-Zero-Labs/OpenAI-Apps-Directory-Kit/README.md

 ## Build the components gallery

-The components are bundled into standalone assets that the MCP servers serve as reusable UI resources.
+The components are bundled into standalone assets that the MCP servers can serve as reusable UI resources.

 ```bash
 pnpm run build